More

 Related Reading: Humorous Thanksgiving Jokes For Kids & Adults To Tell This Turkey Day

-A really fun thanksgiving activity that will keep your kid stay engaged in the activity for hours while you prepare for the special dinner is by helping them make a gratitude list.
-The catch is that this list would be in alphabetical order, where they have to list things starting from the letter A to the letter Z to express what they are thankful about.
+A really fun Thanksgiving activity that will keep your kid engaged in the activity for hours while you prepare for the special dinner is by helping them make a gratitude list.
+The catch is that this list would be in alphabetical order, where they have to list things starting from the letter A to the letter Z to express what they are thankful for.

 Resources: